-Outcomes will be determined based on balance of probability.
+Outcomes will be determined on the basis of balance of probability.
 This means that, at the conclusion of our procedures, we will determine what we believe is the most probable account of what happened, based on the evidence and the information provided.
 There may be occasions where we cannot make such a determination for example if the evidence and information provided are contradictory.

-Details of how we will support students who are reported and subsequently subject to misconduct investigations can be found in section 7.
+Details of how we will support students who are reported and subsequently subject to misconduct investigations can be found in section 6.